 Here is an example, where we checkout the

 $ git checkout master $ git merge feature_branch $ git commit

-In the pictorial depictions above we can see that the two branches are actually merged together in the directed acyclic graph (DAG) with an edge.
+In the images above we can see that the two branches are actually merged together in the directed acyclic graph (DAG) with an edge.
 After this, the

 git log for